AdminTurnedDevOps/SMAnalyzer/README.md

 # SMAnalyzer

-Scans your current cluster to check for anomalies within your L7 networking Kubernetes Services.
+Scans your current cluster to check for anomalies within your L3/L4 and L7 networking Kubernetes Services.

 ![](images/showcase.gif)